 - Cooked jasmine rice or soba noodles for serving

 - Slice tofu width-wise into 6 slices.
 Use a kitchen towel to gently press each slice to remove excess liquid; cut into 1-inch cubes.

-- Prepare almond butter sauce by combining almond butter, tamari, lemon juice, maple syrup, garlic, chili garlic sauce, sesame oil, ginger, and 1/4 tsp salt in a medium bowl.
-Gradually whisk in 2 to 3 Tbsp warm water to reach desired consistency; set aside.
+- Prepare almond butter sauce by combining almond butter, tamari, lemon juice, maple syrup, garlic, chili garlic sauce, sesame oil, ginger, and ¼ teaspoon salt in a medium bowl.
+Gradually whisk in 2 to 3 tablespoon warm water to reach desired consistency; set aside.

 - Add remaining 2 Tbsp. oil to pan.
 Add tofu and cook, undisturbed, until crisp and golden brown underneath, 3 to 4 minutes.
 Toss and continue cooking until crispy and golden on all sides, about 8 to 9 minutes total.
 Pour in half of almond butter sauce and toss continuously until sauce coats tofu and crispy browned bits form.
 Remove from heat.

 - Top rice or noodles evenly with broccoli, scallions, and tofu.
 Drizzle remaining almond butter sauce overtop, and finely slice remaining green onions for garnish.

 These bowls are delicious.
 I subbed peanut butter for the almond butter.

 I'm so glad you enjoyed this one, Beth!
 Thank you for coming back and leaving a review!

 These are so so good!!
 I've made them several times now.
 My husband who isn't normally a tofu fan enjoys them as well!